austinlasseter/chinook_textract/README.md

 While the J-Books are informative and publicly available, they are not designed for easy analysis.
 Text and numeric data are presented in PDF format, making it difficult to summarize by topic, or drill down into particular data trends.
 Following a tradition going back decades, the J-Books were designed to be printed and distributed in book format.
 While technology has evolved, the presentation of the J-Books has not.
 They are available in PDF format through the website of the US Army Office of Financial Management and Comptroller: https://www.asafm.army.mil/Budget-Materials/

+The key term in the J-Books is "Total Obligational Authority," which represents the total amount of dollars budgeted to a line-item.
+According to GAO, the terms are defined as follows:

+* Obligation: A definite commitment that creates a legal liability of the government for the payment of goods and services ordered or received, or a legal duty on the part of the United States that could mature into a legal liability by virtue of actions on the part of the other party beyond the control of the United States.
+Payment may be made immediately or in the future.
+An agency incurs an obligation, for example, when it places an order, signs a contract, awards a grant, purchases a service, or takes other actions that require the government to make payments to the public or from one government account to another.

+* Obligational Authority: The sum of (1) budget authority enacted for a given fiscal year, (2) unobligated balances of amounts that have not expired brought forward from prior years, (3) amounts of offsetting collections to be credited and available to specific funds or accounts during that year, and (4) budget authority transferred from other funds or accounts.

 ### Problem Statement

 When data is locked up in PDFs and associated with text, this is a classic problem for Natural Language Processing (NLP) combined with text extraction methods.
 The project will extract numeric and text data from the J-books, organize them into a dataset, and then carry out topic modeling followed by some exploratory analysis and time-series analysis.
 The project will answer the following questions: